 - Low Deductible: GradGuard’s standard deductible offer is $100 and only applies to personal property coverage.

 - No Credit Scoring: No credit score?
 No problem.
-Everyone on campus receives the same price, no matter your credit history.
+Everyone on campus receives the same price, no matter their credit history.

 - Worldwide Property Coverage: Your belongings, including rented property, can be protected from covered perils anywhere in the world.